mschoeffel/Spring-Hibernate/src/spring/REST/README.md

 If you want to get a page displayed when you call the blank URL `localhost:8080` you can simply create a folder called `webapp` in the src directory and put there an index.jsp file.
 Apache will automatically show this page as startpage if you enter the URL; so you dont get a 404 error displayed if you call the blank URL.

+#### 60.

+In the `SimplePojoJsonRestSetup` directory is a simple setup for a REST service, that returns a Json string automatically generated from Pojo via Jenkins.
+Spring REST and Jenkins will do this automatically when you want to return a Object as REST Service.
+To get it working just use the pom.xml from below to build a Maven project and copy the folder.
+Maybe you have to mark some directories as source and then just call `localhost:8080/api/students` and you will get a Json string containing all three student objects.

 pom.xml:
 ```xml